dkhorev/validating-complex-requests-with-nestjs/README.md

-# Validating Complex Requests With Nest.js: A Practical Example
+# Validating Complex Requests With NestJS: A Practical Example

-This sample project demonstrates the usage of class-validator to validate and transform requests in NestJS apps.
+This sample project demonstrates the usage of `class-validator` package to validate and transform requests in NestJS apps.

 See the full article here: []()